Video title

 Frequently Asked Questions

-This trek can be done throughout the year but the best months to do his trek are April due to the fresh bloom of Rhododendron flowers and the second one is in November due clear views and good weather throughout.
+This trek can be done throughout the year but the best months to do this trek are April due to the fresh bloom of Rhododendron flowers and the second one is in November due to clear views and good weather throughout.
 Avoid the monsoon months of July - September.
 This particular trek in Nepal can be done in the winter months of December - March as well but be prepared to walk in the snow and bear cold temperatures.

 By Air: There are multiple daily flights from Delhi to Kathmandu.